-FERPA permits the disclosure of PII from students' education records, without consent of the parent or eligible student, if the disclosure meets certain conditions found in § 99.31 of the FERPA regulations.
-Except for disclosures to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the parent or eligible student, § 99.32 of the FERPA regulations requires IDEA to record the disclosure.
-Parents and eligible students have a right to inspect and review the record of disclosures.
+FERPA permits the disclosure of PII from students' education records, without consent of the legal guardian or eligible student, if the disclosure meets certain conditions found in § 99.31 of the FERPA regulations.
+Except for disclosures to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the legal guardian or eligible student, § 99.32 of the FERPA regulations requires IDEA to record the disclosure.
+Legal guardians and eligible students have a right to inspect and review the record of disclosures.

-IDEA may disclose PII from the education records of a student without obtaining prior written consent of the parents or the eligible student:
+IDEA may disclose PII from the education records of a student without obtaining prior written consent of the legal guardians or the eligible student: